e3o8o/triggerr/docs/03_development/03_CHAT_IMPLEMENTATION_PLAN.md

         *   A structured form view with fields for airports, date, etc., which calls the `/insurance/quote` endpoint.
     *   **Resilience**: The frontend will include logic to detect if the `/chat/message` endpoint fails (e.g., due to an LLM service outage) and will prompt the user to use the structured form as a fallback.

-This comprehensive plan ensures that our chat feature is not only powerful and intuitive but also robust, scalable, and perfectly aligned with our modular, interface-driven architecture.
+This comprehensive plan ensures that our chat feature is not only powerful and intuitive but also robust, scalable, and perfectly aligned with our modular, interface-driven architecture while maintaining compliance with our Nevada-based entity structure and regulatory arbitrage strategy.

+> **Legal Framework**: Detailed entity responsibilities, AI/LLM compliance requirements, and regulatory considerations documented in [Legal Reference](../04_compliance/LEGAL_REFERENCE.md)